MiSTer-devel/Amstrad_MiSTer/README.md

 CPC664 model has only 64KB RAM - use this model for programs not compatible with 128KB RAM.

-CPC6128 model has 128+512KB RAM.
-512KB is visible in special OS ROM or application aware of 512KB expansion.
+CPC6128 model has 64KB+512KB RAM.
+Upper 448KB are visible in special OS ROM or application aware of 512KB expansion.

 ## Multiface 2
 * Multiface 2 can be activated with F11.